workadaptive/content/_articles/when-ai-actually-gets-it.md

 **1. Build context in your IDE workspace**

 Write documents.
 Establish your voice.
 Document your thinking patterns.
 Create sufficient context for AI to reason about.
-It doesn't take a ton, I started this particular project this morning, and co-wrote 5 articles quickly.
+It doesn't take a ton - I started this particular project this morning, and co-wrote 5 articles quickly.

 **2. Give directional prompts, not detailed instructions**